Azure-Samples/azure-spring-boot-samples/README.md

 > please refer to [CONVERT_SAMPLE_TO_USE_SPRING_BOOT_3.md](./CONVERT_SAMPLE_TO_USE_SPRING_BOOT_3_TEMPLATE.md).

 If you're adding a new example, here's a template that converts the example to support Spring Boot 3: [./CONVERT_SAMPLE_TO_USE_SPRING_BOOT_3_TEMPLATE.md](CONVERT_SAMPLE_TO_USE_SPRING_BOOT_3_TEMPLATE.md).

+**Note**: This section is used to convert the samples to run in Spring Boot 3, the branch `feature/spring-boot-3` is no longer maintained.